TheWatcher/twscript/docs/TWTrapSetSpeed.md

 default, you probably want to always set at least the `TWTrapSetSpeed` parameter to something.

-Parameter
-: `TWTrapSetSpeed`
+- Parameter: `TWTrapSetSpeed`
-Type
-: `float`
+- Type: `float`
-Default
-: `0.0`
+- Default: `0.0`
-The speed to set the target objects' TPath speed values to when triggered.
+- Definition: The speed to set the target objects' TPath speed values to when triggered.
 All TPath links on the target object are updated to reflect the speed given here.
-The value provided for this parameter may be taken from a QVar by placing a $ before the QVar name, eg: `TWTrapSetSpeed='$speed_var'`.
+The value provided for this parameter may be taken from a QVar by placing a `$` before the QVar name, eg: `TWTrapSetSpeed='$speed_var'`.
 If you set a QVar as the speed source in this way, each time the script receives a `TurnOn`, it will read the value out of the QVar and then copy it to the destination object(s).
 Using a simple QVar as in the previous example will restrict your speeds to integer values; if you need fractional speeds, you can include a simple calculation after the QVar name to scale it, for example, `TWTrapSetSpeed='$speed_var / 10'` will divide the value in speed_var by `10`, so if `speed_var` contains `55`, the speed set by the script will be `5.5`.
-You can even specify a QVar as the second operand if needed, again by prefixing the name with '$', eg: `TWTrapSetSpeed='$speed_var / $speed_div'`.
+You can even specify a QVar as the second operand if needed, again by prefixing the name with `$`, eg:
+`TWTrapSetSpeed='$speed_var / $speed_div'`.

-Parameter: `TWTrapSetSpeedWatchQVar`
+- Parameter: `TWTrapSetSpeedWatchQVar`
-     Type: `boolean`
+- Type: `boolean`
-  Default: `false`
+- Default: `false`
-If TWTrapSetSpeed is set to read the speed from a QVar, you can make the script trigger whenever the QVar is changed by setting this to true.
+- Definition: If `TWTrapSetSpeed` is set to read the speed from a QVar, you can make the script trigger whenever the QVar is changed by setting this to true.
 Note that this will only watch changes to the first QVar specified in `TWTrapSetSpeed`: if you set `TWTrapSetSpeed='$speed_var / $speed_div'` then changes to `speed_var` will be picked up, but any changes to `speed_div` will not trigger this script.

-Parameter: `TWTrapSetSpeedDest`
+- Parameter: `TWTrapSetSpeedDest`
-     Type: `string`
+- Type: `string`
-  Default: `[me]`
+- Default: `[me]`
-Specify the target object(s) to update when triggered.
-This can either be an object name or id, [me] to update the object the script is on, [source] to update the object that triggered the change (if you need that, for some odd reason), or you may specify an archetype name preceeded by * or @ to update all objects that inherit from the specified archetype.
-If you use *Archetype then only concrete objects that directly inherit from that archetype are updated, if you use @Archetype then all concrete objects that inherit from the archetype directly or indirectly are updated.
+- Definition: Specify the target object(s) to update when triggered.
+This can either be an object name or id, `[me]` to update the object the script is on, `[source]` to update the object that triggered the change (if you need that, for some odd reason), or you may specify an archetype name preceeded by `*` or `@` to update all objects that inherit from the specified archetype.
+If you use `*` then only concrete objects that directly inherit from that archetype are updated, if you use `@` then all concrete objects that inherit from the archetype directly or indirectly are updated.

-Parameter: `TWTrapSetSpeedDebug`
+- Parameter: `TWTrapSetSpeedDebug`
-     Type: `boolean`
+- Type: `boolean`
-  Default: `false`
+- Default: `false`
-If this is set to true, debugging messages will be written to the monolog to help trace problems with the script.
+- Definition: If this is set to true, debugging messages will be written to the monolog to help trace problems with the script.
 Note that if you set this parameter to true, and see no new output in the monolog, double-check that you have twscript loaded!

-Parameter: `TWTrapSetSpeedImmediate`
+- Parameter: `TWTrapSetSpeedImmediate`
-     Type: `boolean`
+- Type: `boolean`
-  Default: `false`
+- Default: `false`
-If this is set to true, the speed of any linked moving terrain objects is immediately set to the speed value applied to the TerrPts.
+- Definition: If this is set to true, the speed of any linked moving terrain objects is immediately set to the speed value applied to the TerrPts.
 If it is false, the moving terrain object will smoothly change its speed to the new speed (essentially, setting this to true breaks the appearance of momentum and inertia on the moving object.
 It is very rare that you will want to set this to true.)